Gillette Truck Accident Lawyers

 Truck drivers share the road with us every day, but when they make mistakes, even for an instant, the results can be catastrophic.
 Truck drivers have to follow certain rules to operate their vehicles safely.
 When companies push their drivers to break these rules and maximize profits, the rest of us suffer.

-If you or a loved one has been involved in an accident with a semi-truck, you’re looking at an uphill battle.
+If you or a loved one has been involved in an accident with a semi-truck in Campbell County, you’re looking at an uphill battle.
 Trucking companies have lawyers to fight for them, and they don’t want to pay for serious injuries.
 You deserve to have someone fighting to get you the money you need to recover.
 Call Steven Titus & Associates, P.C., at (307) 257-7800 for a free case strategy session with a Gillette car accident attorney.

 Truck accidents happen for different reasons; some are specific to large trucks, while others are possible for any type of vehicle on the road.
 Some of the most common causes of truck accidents include:

 - Driver fatigue: While all drivers can experience fatigue, the long hours worked by many truck drivers makes them particularly vulnerable to drowsy driving.

 - Lack of maintenance: Trucking companies must keep their vehicles maintained with regular inspections and service, but many companies skip this step to cut costs.
 One bad tire is all it takes to cause a multi-vehicle crash.

 - Defective parts: Manufacturers might provide the truck with defective or flawed parts.
 If that’s the cause of the accident, the manufacturer may be legally responsible for paying damages.